Annual Lake District Festivals“Just what the doctor ordered - thank you to your delightful staff.”

 Dating back to the 1870s, this age-old tradition continues every year at the picturesque Lowther Park estate, attracting hundreds of sheepdogs from more than 20 different nations.
 It's a four-day competition showing off the world's finest sheepdogs and handlers, with the grand final taking place on the final day.
 The trials are accompanied by the family-friendly Food and Country Festival, which is packed with stalls, crafts, and demonstrations of country traditions such as dry stone walling and wood-turning, amongst other shows and activities.

-This is just a very small selection of the annual events in the Lake District - and whatever time of year you visit the Howbeck Hotel, you'll find something interesting happening nearby.
+This is just a very small selection of the annual events in the Lake District - and whatever time of year you visit the Howbeck Guest House, you'll find something interesting happening nearby.